I have men on command

 - The Green Team: Boy Millionaires from The DCU.

 - Rebooted as Teen Trillionaires.
 They're constantly looking for fun ways to spend money — the first issue of the new series goes into detail about Commodore's "Pop Up Expos", where he takes his pick of emerging technologies to fund.

-- Thomas and Martha Wayne from Batman are both philanthropists as well as their son, Bruce, who runs his Wayne Foundation as a way of preventing and mitigating crime in ways Batman can't.
+- Thomas and Martha Wayne from Batman were both philanthropists, as is their son, Bruce, who runs his Wayne Foundation as a way of preventing and mitigating crime in ways Batman can't.
 One Jonah Hex storyline shows that the Waynes' ancestors were also good people who were not corrupted by their wealth and power.

-- Scrooge McDuck didn't start out this way, but evolved into one in most interpretations.
+- Scrooge McDuck didn't start out this way — as seen in The Life and Times of Scrooge McDuck— but evolved into one in most interpretations.
 He's still ridiculously greedy, of course.

 - Subverted in one of Italian comics, where his "projects to society" are actually a way to benefit himself.
-Double Subverted when it's revealed that the philanthrophist guy got his funds from him.
+Double Subverted when it's revealed that the philanthropist guy got his funds from him.

 - Scrooge is sometimes written as a literal An Economy Is You, who has to spend money lavishly in order to keep himself in business — any given corporation being owned by him, he can't do anything that would save him money without costing himself an equal amount, so he might as well be generous.